podsvirov/protobuf/cmake/README.md

   * Make sure zlib's linking libraries (*.lib file) is in your `C:\Path\to\install\lib` library path.

-You can also quick compile it himself.
+You can also compile it from source by yourself.

 Getting sources: